npmurphy/biofilm_pulse/README.md

 The figure was created using `python figures/sup_transformable_live/fig_transformable.py`.

 ### Supplemental Figure 9
+The figure shows two 2d-histograms showing the correlation between σB and an early sporulation gene.

+The data is the same as used in Figure 5.C and can be found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM780_63x_spoiid_v_sigb.zip`.

+The figure was generated using `python figures/supfig_spoiid_anticorr/supfig_spoiid_anticorr.py`

 ### Supplemental Figure 10
+The figure shows spore gradients and the distribution of the peaks of the sporulation gradient.

+The data is the same as used in Figure 7 and can be found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM700_63x_sspb_giant.zip`.

+The figure was generated with `python figures/figure_allspore_2xqp_combo/figure_spore_counts.py`

 ### Supplemental Figure 11
 2xQP gradients and σB activity at different depths histograms.